2/20/2025

 Joe Gilliam

 Sure.
-And I mean, I'll start in cantily.
-Tom was a part of that first launch, much more than certainly I was.
-But when we think about the comparison here of the two, there are pluses and minuses in each, right?
-The most similar element of the launch is that you're pioneering a new category, period, and you're doing it in a procedural based environment.
-And so that means you're not just delivering clinical excellence and training, but you're changing practice and physician behavior.
-That was true back then with ICENT in combination with cataract surgery.
-And it's true now with IDOS in the context of driving procedural pharmaceutical and certainly standalone interventional glaucoma as a general matter.
-The the the you know, today we obviously have a lot more doctors, to the point of some of the earlier questions, who are trained on angle based surgery.
-So the training element to these positions, that hurdle is much lower than it was 10 years ago when we were in the middle of really launching ICENT.
-At the same time today, you know, we're obviously going after a much larger market, but we know that's going to take many years to continue to develop and shift the standard of care within it.
-Those are those are all positives.
-On the flip side, reimbursement, which was always consideration back then it is today when you're dealing with a more premium priced procedural pharmaceutical is front and center as our patient economics.
-And I would also add in that, you know, the Medicare Advantage dynamic is much more real today than it was 10 and 15 years ago.
+I mean, and I'll start and candidly, you know, Tom was a part of that first launch. um uh much more than certainly i was but you know when we think about the the comparison here of the two there are pluses and minuses in in each right the the the most similar element of the launch is that you're pioneering a new category period um and you're doing it in a procedural based environment and so that means you're not just delivering you know clinical excellence and training but you're changing practice and physician behavior.
+That was true back then with iStent in the combination with cataract surgery, and it's true now with iDose in the context of driving procedural pharmaceutical and certainly standalone interventional glaucoma as a general, you know, matter.
+The, you know, today, we obviously have a lot more doctors, to the point of some of the earlier questions, who are trained on angle-based surgery.
+So, the training element to these physicians is, That hurdle is much lower than it was 10 years ago when we were in the middle of really launching iStent.
+At the same time today, we're obviously going after a much larger market, but we know that's going to take many years to continue to develop and shift the standard of care within it.
+Those are all positives.
+On the flip side, reimbursement, which was always a consideration back then, it is today.
+When you're dealing with a more premium-priced procedural pharmaceutical, is front and center as our patient economics.
+And I would also add in that the Medicare Advantage dynamic is much more real today than it was 10 and 15 years ago.
 And so we have to navigate Medicare covered lives that are covered in a less comprehensive way than traditional fee for service.
-And so that that's an impact, obviously, to the overall opportunity there.
-But I think when you put it all together, you know, candidly, there's a lot of apples and oranges there and it's hard to draw a direct correlation.
-I think it's probably better to just focus on what you think around the opportunity first within fee for service, Medicare, the standalone patients and combination cataract, and then ultimately in the commercial and and and Medicare Advantage and the individual situations that can drive it.
-You know, the kinds of patients that are ideal candidates, whether they're, you know, suffering from things like mobility issues or forgetfulness or all the various things that really present more lower hanging fruit for why a surgeon would would take the move in interventional glaucoma versus just prescribing or drops.
+And so that's an impact obviously to the overall opportunities there.
+But I think when you put it all together, Candidly, there's a lot of apples and oranges there, and it's hard to draw a direct correlation.
+I think it's probably better to just focus on what you think around the opportunity first within fee-for-service, Medicare, these standalone patients and combination cataract, and then ultimately in the commercial and Medicare Advantage, and the individual situations that can drive it. you know, the kinds of patients that are ideal candidates, whether they're, you know, suffering from things like mobility issues or forgetfulness or all the various things that really present more lower-hanging fruit for why a surgeon would make the move in interventional glaucoma versus just prescribing more drops.

 speaker